 The founder of the Estate Planning and Elder Law Center of Brevard, Robin M. Petersen, has personally experienced many of the steps in the elder care journey with his parents, as well as thousands of client families.
 He offers tips to help make the transition easier:

 - Plan ahead.
 Don’t wait for a health crisis to start the process.
 Unfortunately, many people find themselves in an emergency with limited options due to time constraints.
 The smoothest transitions occur when you are in the driver’s seat.
 Creating a plan helps you prepare for long-term care expenses and gives you ways to offset medical costs using Medicaid or VA benefits.
 There is time to look into new long-term care insurance policies to help pay for care designed to pass benefits to heirs if long-term care is not needed.
 Once a health crisis has happened, it’s too late.

 - Get a full objective assessment of the current situation.
 Obtain it from others who have helped people in your situation.
-Care planners and elder law attorneys are fountains of insight.
+Care planners and Florida elder law attorneys are fountains of insight.
 Physical care needs and financial resources are a great place to start.
 Consider the costs of aging in place, including home renovation and ongoing maintenance.
 Add the cost of rising utility bills and taxes, and don’t forget transportation and food.
 Make a list and decide whether it’s cheaper to stay or move to a community designed for seniors.

 - Take a multi-phase approach.
 Seniors often take longer than a year to make a move and even longer to admit they can no longer safely remain in their home.
 With new housing options, it is possible to transition from a 55-plus community into assisted living and then nursing home care.
 They may not even have to move from the property location.

 Florida Disability Planning

 Planning for disability takes time and requires executing several estate planning documents, including:

 - Durable Powers of Attorney